-School leaders work as teams in implementing DECD priorities and providing high quality educational opportunities for the students who attend their schools.
+School leaders work as teams in implementing DfE priorities and providing high quality educational opportunities for the students who attend their sites.

 Currently, around 80% of South Australian school leaders are members of the AEU.